codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to be a banker, but I lost interest.
+I was in an 80's band called the prevention.
+We were better than the cure.

 ## Daily Trivia

-Which data structure does FILO apply to?
+In programming, the ternary operator is mostly defined with what symbol(s)?
- 1. Heap
+ 1. ?
- 2. Tree
+ 2. if then
- 3. Stack
+ 3. ??
- 4. Queue
+ 4. ?:

 <details>
   <summary>Answer</summary>
-  Stack
+  ?:
 </details>